peetrike/awk-p/README.md

 # awk-p

-awk programming course sample scripts
+This repository contains examples for awk programming course.